Jack Santora: Minor League Baseball

-Newark Bears
+Independent Baseball League

 Santora played with the Newark Bears from 2003–2006.

 Italian Baseball League

 He played for Telemarket Rimini in the Italian Baseball League from 2007-2013.

 Italy national team

 As a member of Italy national baseball team he won two European Baseball Championships, in 2010 and in 2012.

+Coaching career

+Santora is a coach for the Salt Lake Bees which is the Los Angeles Angels Triple-A affiliate.